awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter.md

 ## Does OpsCenter integrate with my existing case management system?<a name="OpsCenter-learn-more-case-management"></a>

 OpsCenter is designed to complement your existing case management systems\.
-You can integrate OpsItems into your existing case management system by using public API actions\.
+You can integrate OpsItems into your existing case management system by using public API operations\.
 You can also maintain manual lifecycle workflows in your current systems and use OpsCenter as an investigation and remediation hub\.

-For information about OpsCenter public API actions, see the following API actions in the *AWS Systems Manager API Reference*\.
+For information about OpsCenter public API operations, see the following API operations in the *AWS Systems Manager API Reference*\.
 + [CreateOpsItem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateOpsItem.html)
 + [DescribeOpsItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeOpsItems.html)
 + [GetOpsItem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetOpsItem.html)